Last reviewed and updated by Netlify Support on Aug 2023

 Otherwise, please read on .

 - Go ahead and log in to your Netlify account, and add the name of the awesome domain you own to your site in the Domain Management section of the Site Configuration pages.

 - Pull up the website for your domain registrar, aka the place where you bought your domain.
 Log in and edit the DNS settings there by replacing the existing nameservers with the Netlify nameservers you got from step 2, making sure to review (and action on, if necessary) the below note before doing so!

-NOTE: Before you do Step 3, if you have previously set up any records at your registrar, for example, an MX record to handle your email, enter those records over at Netlify.
+NOTE: Before you do Step 3, if you have previously set up any records at your registrar, for example, an MX record to handle your email, enter those records in the Netlify DNS over at Netlify.
 This will be on the same page where you see your name servers.
 Also: if you already have an active domain that you are migrating, you should definitely read this other article about migrating before you do anything: [Support Guide] How do I migrate a domain to Netlify DNS with zero downtime? !

 Aaand you’re done!
 That should be all you need to do, but here is how you can check your (or any other domain) in the terminal: